system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ![Thelio-IO cabling cutouts](./img/thelio-io-cabling-cutouts.jpg)

-3. Unscrew the two screws on the top of the drive cage (for the top Thelio-IO board) or the bottom of the drive cage (for the bottom Thelio-IO board).
+3. Unscrew the two screws on the top of the upper drive cage (for the top Thelio-IO board) or the bottom of the lower drive cage (for the bottom Thelio-IO board).

 ![Thelio-IO drive cage screws](./img/thelio-io-drive-cage-screws.jpg)